StaceyAlexMiller90/portfolio_client/README.md

 - REACT DROPZONE UPLOADER
 - CLOUDINARY
 - MATERIAL UI
+- EXPRESS
-- EXPRESS - REST API
+- REST API
 - SEQUELIZE
+- POSTGRESQL

 ### GIT WORKFLOW

 In this project I used:

-- git branches when implementing new features
+- New branches when implementing new features
-- clear commit messages
+- Clear commit messages
+- Regular commits